ahsanijaz/ahsanijaz.github.io/_posts/2018-01-01-less_travel.md

 ---

 Internet is replete with posts on 'how to become a data scientist'.
 Unfortunately, I'm also adding a post on this topic.
 The breadth of knowledge expected of a practicing data scientist can be quite daunting.
 However, one can limit the depth in some of these skills.
 Here, I'd put together the bare minimum resources that a data scientist should go through.
 I'll attempt to provide the resources needed to sharpen each of the needed skill sets and how to approach the learning path.
-There is minimum set of skills that is needed before one qualifies as a practicing data scientist.
 Data Scientist role has morphed into a concoction of skill sets.

 What follows is a catalog of resources divided under different skill sets.